 - Save the .ts file to your computer.

 - Open the saved .ts file in VLC media player.
 If the file is encrypted correctly, VLS won't be able to play the file and the following error message will be displayed:

-"No suitable decoder module: VLC does not support the audio or video format "undf".
-Unfortunately there is no way for you to fix this."
+VLC does not support the audio or video format "undf".
+Unfortunately there is no way for you to fix this.

-- You can review the contents of the playlist file to validate what encryption method information is present.
+- Review the contents of the playlist file to validate what encryption method information is present.
 For AES-128 bit encryption, the information will be similar to the following: